bakotaco/anchovy/README.md

 Installation
 ------------
+1. The test suite expects to have a MySQL server running on localhost with a database and user created by issuing the following commands:

+        CREATE DATABASE anchovy_test_db;
+        GRANT ALL ON anchovy_test_db.* TO 'anchovy_test'@'localhost'IDENTIFIED BY 'm1gr4t3';

-To run the test suite and install the anchovy script run
+2. To run the test suite and install anchovy run

         DESTDIR=<dir> make

-where <dir> is replaced with the directory you want anchovy to be installed.
+    where ```<dir>``` is replaced with the directory where anchovy should be installed.

 Usage
 -----